6 Types of Car Window Tints & Their Differences (With Pictures)

 - Scratch resistant

 The best of both worlds, hybrids are dye and metallized tints rolled into one unique package.
 This tint takes advantage of dye films’ affordability and privacy factor and adds in the strength and UV-blocking benefits of metallized tints.
 Additionally, they will not fade as quickly and are far more scratch resistant.

 A major downside is affordability, as this technology is not cheap.
 You will also have the problem of signal interference due to the metal particles.

 4. Carbon Window Tints

-Carbon tints have a unique matte finish, making them a more subtle and tasteful option than the flashier shiny metalized tints — think undercover spy vehicle.
+Carbon tints have a unique matte finish, making them a more subtle and tasteful option than the flashier shiny metallized tints—think undercover spy vehicle.
 They are infused with ultra-reflective carbon particles and won’t fade over time like dyed tints.
 The embedded carbon particles block up to 40% of infrared light, making them not only heat reflective but also insulating.
 This means they’ll work just as well in winter by keeping heat trapped inside the car, thus reducing heater use.

-They are also far more efficient at reflecting heat, making them a superior option to dyed or metalized options.
-If paper maps are not your thing, carbon tints don’t have the signal blocking downside of metalized films: Your GPS will work just fine.
+They are also far more efficient at reflecting heat, making them a superior option to dyed or metallized options.
+If paper maps are not your thing, carbon tints don’t have the signal blocking downside of metallized films; your GPS will work just fine.
 However, due to their rarity, they are an expensive option.